Mvillarreal88/COVID-ETL/README.md

 * Due to the amount of columns and information I had to choose the specific columns we wanted to focus on per state.

 * This included on table on the vaccine distributions per state as well as the hospital capacity per state.

+<h3 style="color:#FFFFFF">OurWorldInData:</h3>

+* Loaded .json dataset that kept a daily count of deaths attributed to covid in every state.

+* Since total deaths was what we required, the groupby and max function was utilized to provide a total.

+* Pymongo, the python driver for mongoDB, was utilized in Jupyter Notebook to facilitate the data load of both N.America and the individual state's data sets.

 <h2 style="color:#87CEEB">Load</h2>